Important Notice: Program Application is Closed

 What will I need to fill out the application?

 The application takes approximately 10 mins to complete and will ask for your basic information (name, date of birth, contact information, etc.).
-You will need to provide your active Otipemisiwak Métis Government Citizenship ID Number, and you will need to upload a document that proves an existing relationship between you and your psychologist/social worker.
+You will need to provide your active Otipemisiwak Métis Government Citizenship ID Number, and you will need to upload a document that proves an existing relationship between you and your psychologist/social worker/counsellor.

 What kind of document do I need?

-You can use a receipt/invoice from a previous appointment, an email confirmation of a previous appointment, a screenshot of your appointment history from your client portal, or an email from your psychologist/social worker that explicitly states that you are their client.
-PLEASE NOTE: Some psychologists/social workers charge for such emails so connect with them regarding potential costs.
+You can use a receipt/invoice from a previous appointment, an email confirmation of a previous appointment, a screenshot of your appointment history from your client portal, or an email from your psychologist/social worker/counsellor that explicitly states that you are their client.
+PLEASE NOTE: Some psychologists/social workers/counsellors charge for such emails so connect with them regarding potential costs.
 The Otipemisiwak Métis Government will not cover or reimburse any fees or costs associated with obtaining supporting documents.

 Can I apply for my child?